For community cat caretakers, practicing good neighbor relations is often as easy as following responsible colony care protocols.

 Be careful when using disposable plates; once they're empty they can easily blow around as garbage.
 Reusable bowls need to be cleaned, but they're less likely to cause resentment over trash among the neighbors.
 Such resentment may be directed at the cats or it may result in the caretaker getting ticketed by the health or sanitation department and discouraged from feeding.

 Even the tidiest feeding station may attract flies, especially in hot weather and around wet food.
 You can head off or solve complaints by feeding at sundown, when flies are less active, and removing the empty dishes before the flies start buzzing around the next morning.
 Cleaning dirty dishes is essential to avoid letting fly eggs and larvae develop at your feeding station.
-The Mayor's Alliance for NYC's Animals has more tips for keeping bugs and slugs at bay.

 Wildlife pests are another common cause for complaint around feeding stations, especially in urban areas where many people expect their neighborhoods to be free of wildlife.
 Overfeeding of cats may attract rodents, raccoons, skunks, opossums, or other wildlife.
 Because some of these animals come out at night, you may need to remove all uneaten food after dark.
 Adjust your feeding routine to address the specific wildlife at your feeding site.